cloudreach/jsonlogger/README.md

 # Why?

-This is meant to be used by containerised applications which have centralised log aggregation of stdout.
+This is meant to be used by containerized applications which have centralized log aggregation of stdout.

-It is assumed that the log aggregator will attach things like the current timestamp, hostname, container name, etc.
+It is assumed that the log aggregator will attach things like the hostname, container name, etc.

-This module is a bit cleaner than hacking Python's logging module to spit out JSON, or using print(json.dumps({}) all the time.
+This module is a bit cleaner than hacking Python's logging module to spit out JSON, or using `print(json.dumps({})`` all the time.

 # How do I use it?

-It supports trace, debug, info, warn, error, and fatal as levels.
+It supports `trace`, `debug`, `info`, `warn`, `error`, and `fatal` as levels.
 You can supply it with positional and keyword arguments and it will munge them into a JSON object:

 ```python
 import jsonlogger as log